 – Increasing elderly populations in many countries mean that more people will be at risk of age-related visual impairment

-We of course know the inconvenience of blurry eyesight, and recognize the difference a good pair of readers can make when it comes to proper vision.
+We of course know the inconvenience of blurry eyesight and recognize the difference a good pair of readers can make when it comes to proper vision.
 However, for many in developing countries, blurry eyesight is not merely an inconvenience, but it can get in the way of their livelihood as craftspeople.
 It is no question that a good pair of readers can make a difference, helping these people to sustain their income and support their families.
 For this reason, Readers.com has partnered with the charitable non-profit, Timmy Global Health.
-For every pair of The Timmy that we sell, we vow to donate an additional pair of reading glasses to one of the many communities Timmy Global Health serves in Latin America.
+For every pair of The Timmy that we sell, we will donate $3 to Timmy Global Health to help support their mission.*